Domino-Blockchain/domichain/docs/src/learn/state-compression.md

 transaction.
 The more nodes required to be submitted, the larger the transaction size, and therefore the easier it is to exceed the transaction size limits.

-This will also be the case for any other Solana program or dApp that attempts to interact with your tree/leafs.
+This will also be the case for any other Domichain program or dApp that attempts to interact with your tree/leafs.
 If your tree requires too many proof nodes (because of a low canopy depth), then any other additional actions another on-chain program **could** offer will be **limited** by their specific